-If you have not been here already, among the great places to stay that Wairarapa offers, on Glen Eden is the stunning Whitimanuka Retreat.
-This is an amazing self contained retreat set amongst rolling hills and native bush and minutes close to Star Safari.
+If you have yet to come here, among the great places to stay that Wairarapa offers, on Glen Eden, is the stunning Whitimanuka Retreat.
+This fantastic self-contained retreat is set amongst rolling hills and native bush and minutes close to Star Safari.

-Also, the Venus room is a private suite, in the heritage listed home ‘Glendower’, which is within walking distance from Star Safari.
+Also, the Venus room is a private suite in the heritage-listed home ‘Glendower’, within walking distance from Star Safari.